How safe is your brand’s digital content from theft and prelaunch leaks?

 #4 - Digital content: How to share information properly?

 2020 marked a major turning point for eCommerce and product introductions.
 Not only are new products showcased virtually, but digital sales channels dominate.
 This sudden flip has caught off guard traditional and tech-savvy companies alike.
-As a result, these brands now find themselves in the throes of lengthy legal battles in a never-ending warfare to combat serial leakers and the explosive growth of counterfeit channels.
+As a result, these brands now find themselves in the throes of lengthy legal battles in a never-ending warfare to combat serial leakers and the explosive growth of counterfeit channels (also read about our anti-piracy watermark solution).

 If you’re responsible or part of a team preparing for a new product introduction and launch, you’ll need to ensure that all sharing of digital content is safe from misuse or accidental leaks.